-Safety Standards for Motor Vehicle Refrigerant Vapor Compressions Systems
+Safety Standards for Motor Vehicle Refrigerant Vapor Compression Systems

 This SAE Standard applies to refrigerant vapor compression systems that provide cooling and/or heating for passenger cars, light trucks and commercial vehicles (on and off road) that use automotive type mobile air conditioning [MAC] systems.
 Large trucks, buses and other vehicles that do not use typical automotive a/c systems or use refrigerants not listed in this document are not covered by this standard.
 This standard covers any vehicle with a MAC system using a belt or electric motor driven compressor.